IrfanNafiz/ctf-writeups/2022/CorCTF/forensics/whack-a-frog/README.md

 > tshark -r whacking-the-froggers.pcap -Y "http contains GET" -e _ws.col.Info -T fields > stripped.txt

-More information on this can be found in the tshark documentation if you're interested.
+More information on this can be found in the [tshark manual](https://www.wireshark.org/docs/man-pages/tshark.html) if you're interested.

 Now we have a file containing all the sweet sweet mouse coords.
 Yum.